maximdeclercq/vtk-hackathon-2021/readme.md

 #### Rates

+TODO: add results / implementations here

 - For these hotels, how many rates are there on the website, how many of them are refundable and non-refundable, how many include breakfast or not?
-    - TODO: Select a few hotels in each city and add results

-- Give the percentage of hotels per destination which were sold out on 25-12-2021
+- Give the percentage of hotels per destination which are sold out on 25-12-2021
-    - TODO: add results

 - What's the average price per person, destination, and number of stars.
 Do this in two steps:
   - Calculate for every rate the per-person-per-night cost, and take for each hotel the cheapest of the available options per  arrival date.
 For example, if you arrive at a certain date, there could be a room for 2 persons for a stay of 2 nights available, and there could be a room for 1 person for 2 nights available.
 In order to allow some form of comparions, equalize each rate to this per-person-per-night cost.
 Note that this calculation, and looking at the cheapest option, assumes that you would be able to pick and match rates; take a night from the first option from the example, and then 1 night from the second option.
 In reality this is not the case, but otherwise a comparison would be infeasible here.

-    TODO: add results

 - For stays of 1 night, calculate the average price for a room for each hotel if you arrive on a weekday versus if you arrive on a weekend day.
 How many hotels are more expensive in the weekend than during the week?
 Why is that do you think?

-    TODO: add result

     Explanation as to why this is?
 Not something which is necessarily present in the data, just think about it.